Search

 Investigating how eye doctors discuss AMD with patients

-Eye doctors are encouraged to mention the lifestyle changes that patients can make to slow the progression of dry age-related macular degeneration (AMD).
-This may not always be communicated, or followed.
-This project aims to improve this communication.
+Eye doctors are encouraged to mention the lifestyle changes that patients can make to slow the progression of age-related macular degeneration (AMD).
+However, this may not always be communicated or followed.
+This project aimed to improve communication to patients on lifestyle changes.

 Stopping the build-up of toxic waste in dry AMD